 Visit the provider's website to get the most up-to-date information on course offerings.

 Explore Other Options

-For semester or year-long study abroad programs, a minimum cumulative GPA of 2.5/4.0 is required, with no existing or pending judicial sanctions.
+For semester or year-long study abroad programs, a minimum cumulative GPA of 2.5/4.0 is required (2.0 for Tuscania program), with no existing or pending judicial sanctions.
+(Students may petition for an exception to the GPA requirement under certain circumstances.)
 Some programs require a cumulative GPA of 2.75 or 3.0.

 When Can Students Study Abroad?

 Sophomores, juniors, and seniors.
 And don't forget, virtual experiences can occur anytime!

 Students are permitted to study abroad on short-term Global Seminars at any time during their tenure at Saint Anselm College beginning in their first year.

 Students are required to apply online through the Global Programs Portal to start the process.
 This is the initial step, followed by the provider application process.
 Students work closely with the International Programs director throughout the application and enrollment process.

 After being notified of initial approval, you will then need to apply to your program and follow the application instructions for the specific program provider or host institution.
 All of this is done through our portal.

 Students are responsible for the application fee required by the provider organization or host institution.
 Please note that acceptance into the Saint Anselm Global Program is not a guarantee that you will be accepted by the study abroad provider or host institution.